 Data Sources

 Data sources are where you provide the system access to your data.
-When you load any text information into the system, it reads the text, split into chunks, and upload in a special storage (currently, we user a vector database).
+When you load any text information into the system, it reads the text, splits it into chunks, and uploads in a special storage (currently, we user a vector database).
 When a user query comes, we looks in the datastore to find the most fitting chunks, and then pass them to the ChatGPT engine which looks for an answer and build a human-like response.

 Add a data source